mkbabb/parse-that/docs/tranches/B/PROGRESS.md

 9. The named second non-CSS consumer is parse-that's `jsonParser`.
 10. `/utils` remains unresolved until two consumer receipts exist; otherwise it is pruned.
+11. Generic cached recursion is correctness-green but performance-RED.
+    Balanced-discard fusion remains private incompatible research: it may survive only if a real Value/JSON-shaped product proves the same semantic need at both binding scales.
+It is not recursive CSS AST proof.

 ## Formation and release chains